Nielotz/SchoolProjects/C/CalculationOptimizations/README.md

 # Calculation optimizations.
-Test includes different optimization methods for multiplying matrixes using naive and blocked algorithm.
+Test includes different optimization methods for multiplying matrixes using naive and blocked algorithm.<br>
 Optimizations:
 - SSE, AXV, FMA
 - unroll of the loop (2, 4, 8, 16 and 32 times) for every type algorithm and every optimization.